Tales of Bronze Age Women/ Tales of Bronze Age People

 Tales of Bronze Age People

 Tales of Bronze Age People is a “Semper Ardens” interdisciplinary research project, which is a continuation of the ongoing “Tales of Bronze Age Women” research project, both of which are supported by the Carlsberg Foundation.
 The aim of Tales of Bronze Age People is to shed light on the potential significance that human mobility might have had for the social development that is observed during the Bronze Age.
-In relation to “Tales of Bronze Age Women”, this new project will expand the investigation of human mobility over the next three years through multi-disciplinary analyses of an additional number of women, as well as men and children from both elite and commoners’ burials.
+In relation to “Tales of Bronze Age Women”, this new project will expand the investigation of human mobility over the next several years through multi-disciplinary analyses of an additional number of women, as well as men and children from both elite and commoners’ burials.
 The focus will still be on Danish material.
 The project is interdisciplinary and uses “state-of-the-art” scientific and physical anthropological methodologies as well as phylogenetic analyses.

 In addition to the National Museum's own rich collection of human skeletal material, the project includes collaboration with a number of local museums with additional collections of human skeletal material from previous and ongoing excavations.
 The results of the scientific analyses will be combined and integrated with the archaeological evidence, thereby providing a more detailed and contextualized knowledge of mobility and trade as a potential driving force for change in Bronze Age society.